-- Explicit instructions - Cognitive and Metacognitive strategies planning of future tasks
+- Explicit instructions

+- Cognitive and Metacognitive strategies

 - Scaffolding

 - Flexible grouping

 - Using technology

 The 7-step model has been implemented into teaching practice:

 TA'S

 Self-scaffolding represents the highest level of pupil independence.
 TAs observe, allowing young people time for processing and thinking.
 Self-scaffolders can: plan how to approach a task; problem-solve as they go; and review how they approached a task.